 When you are planning your trip to Egypt, you should definitely include a luxury Nile cruise in your Egypt vacation.
 It is an amazing experience as you travel aboard a luxury ship in the south of Egypt, and explore magnificent Egyptian temples and tombs carved into the rocks at the same time.
 From the top deck of the ship during the cruise you can observe the life of the Egyptians in the small villages and towns along the Nile, as well as the beautiful nature on show.
 In the evenings, the ship or your travel agency will organize various entertainment for its guests, such as an Arabic evening, a galabeya party, or live music.

-The Nile cruise will go from Luxor to Aswan or vice versa and can take from three to seven days.
+The Nile cruise, a quintessential part of the things you need to do if you’re visiting Luxor, offers a journey from Luxor to Aswan or vice versa, ranging from three to seven days, depending on the length of your Egypt vacation.
 It all depends on how much time you have for your Egypt vacation.
 If you have time we recommend a cruise on the Nile in the longest version from Luxor to Aswan, back to Luxor or from Aswan to Luxor, back to Aswan.
 This gives you time to explore more, and also to relax on board a luxury ship that is a floating hotel.
 During the cruise on the Nile, you will be able to visit several Egyptian cities located in the south of Egypt, such as Luxor (ancient Thebes), Edfu, Kom Ombo, Aswan, learning firsthand about their sights and stories.